 Below you will find a link that leads to UK Government information that pertains to the use of lasers and how to use them safely.

-Can I claim against laser eye surgery that’s gone wrong?
+Can I sue for laser eye surgery gone wrong?

 What are the long-term effects of laser eye surgery?

 In some cases, people who undergo laser eye surgery can suffer from potential risks such as vision loss, eye infections and detached retinas.

 How long can I claim for laser eye surgery?

 The personal injury claims time limit for laser eye surgery is three years from the date of the procedure, or from the date you knew your injuries were related to your surgery.

 How much could I receive in a laser eye surgery claim?

 This depends on the effects that you have noticed.
 Complete loss of vision will attract a higher compensation award than transient eye issues.
 To get the maximum compensation you’re owed, you should collect as much evidence as possible surrounding your case.